Everything we know about HBO's Watchmen series

 Adapting Alan Moore and Dave Gibbons' Watchmen graphic novel hasn't exactly been all smiles.
 But HBO has stepped up with a TV series sequel of sorts that promises to keep the nostalgia of the original while breaking new ground.
-A full Comic-Con trailer brought a truckload of colorful vigilantes, wrapped up in a war with the Tulsa police force.
-Plus, Regina King's character is slightly different than originally thought.
+A full Comic-Con trailer brought a truckload of vigilantes, wrapped up in a war with the Tulsa Police Force.
+Plus, several characters from the graphic novel are set to take the TV stage.

 Let's unpack what we know about HBO's Watchmen TV series.